Even the Slow Food Movement would Baulk at the Slow Service here:

 We asked for the bill and this was another long wait – you could hardly blame the kitchen for this delay!
 Exasperated and against his normal practice, Tony went up to the cashier to pay.

-Da Sandro’s prices are cheaper and it’s a much quieter place than the harbour-front restaurants, but the slow service is a real put-off and the bland food certainly wouldn’t draw us back here again.Does this help or do you have a problem with this?
+Da Sandro’s prices are cheaper and it’s a much quieter place than the harbour-front restaurants, but the slow service is a real put-off and the bland food certainly wouldn’t draw us back here again.What are your thoughts on the subject?